-Cement squeeze retainers are drillable packers that have a valve that is operated by a stinger at the end of the workstring.
+Cement squeeze retainers are drillable packers that have a valve that is operated by a cement stinger at the end of the workstring.
 We are using cement retainer squeeze procedure to prevent backflow when we are not expecting cement dehydration or when a high negative differential pressure may disturb the cement cake.
 In certain situations, using a packer is risky because of potential communication with upper perforations.
 When cementing multiple zones, the squeeze cement retainer isolates the lower perforations.
 And then we can perform subsequent zone squeezing without waiting for the slurry to set.

 In cement retainer squeeze procedure, a drillable retainer gives the operator more confidence in setting the packer closer to the perforations.
 Another advantage over both bradenhead & retrievable squeeze is that a smaller volume of fluid below the packer is displaced through the perforations ahead of the cement slurry.

 During a running remedial squeeze procedure, the cement slurry is pumped continuously until the final desired squeeze pressure—which may be above or below the fracture pressure—is attained.
 Also we are monitoring the pressure after pumping stops.
 If the pressure falls owing to additional filtration at the cement/formation interface, keep pumping more slurry to maintain the final squeeze pressure.